Head and neck cancer: Epstein–Barr virus

 Epstein–Barr virus (EBV) infection is associated with nasopharyngeal cancer.
 Nasopharyngeal cancer caused by EBV commonly occurs in some countries of the Mediterranean and Asia, where EBV antibody titers can be measured to screen high-risk populations.

 Gastroesophageal reflux disease

 The presence of gastroesophageal reflux disease (GERD) or laryngeal reflux disease can also be a major factor.
-Stomach acids that flow up through the esophagus can damage its lining and raise susceptibility to throat cancer.
+Stomach acids that flows up through the esophagus can damage its lining and raise susceptibility to throat cancer.

 Hematopoietic stem cell transplantation

 People after hematopoietic stem cell transplantation (HSCT) are at a higher risk for oral cancer.
 Post-HSCT oral cancer may have more aggressive behavior and a poorer prognosis when compared to oral cancer in non-HSCT patients.
 This effect is supposed to be due to continuous, lifelong immune suppression and chronic oral graft-versus-host disease.

 Other risk factors

 Several other risk factors have been identified in the development of head and neck cancer.
 These include occupational environmental carcinogen exposure such as asbestos, wood dust, mineral acid, sulfuric acid mists and metal dusts.
 In addition, weakened immune systems, age greater than 55 years, poor socioeconomic factors such as lower incomes and occupational status, and low body mass index (<18.5 kg/m2) are also risk factors.
 Poor oral hygiene and chronic oral cavity inflammation (for example secondary to chronic gum inflammation) are also linked to an increased head and neck cancer risk.
 The presence of leukoplakia, which is the appearance of white patches or spots in the mouth, can develop into cancer in about 1⁄3 of cases.